Code-Institute-Submissions/runrun/README.md

+### DISCLAIMER
+This webite was created with the specific guidance of Code Institute as a starting basis and contain some changes to the code but mainly follows specific advice!
 # Love Running

 This website was created with the hopes of getting running enthusiast in Dublin, Ireland to particpate together while also enjoying each others company.
 The goal; TO BUILD FRIENDSHIPS ON THE GO!.